It's time to Count the Babies!

 What are we doing about it?

-The QNMU is stepping up its campaign around safe workloads in midwifery over the next several months with a focus on counting babies in workloads in postnatal inpatient units.
+The QNMU is stepping up its campaign around safe workloads in midwifery, with a focus on counting babies in workloads in postnatal inpatient units.

 Nurse-to-patient ratios are already rolling out across Queensland Health facilities thanks to the QNMU's Ratios Save Lives campaign